 \subsection{Soft Actor-Critic}

-The soft actor-critic algorithm introduced by \citet{haarnoja2018soft} is an off-policy entropy-based reinforcement learning algorithm.
-The main idea in the entropy-based learning approach is maximizing the entropy of our policy along with the task of reward maximization.
-A straight forward way of doing this is by making the reward function depend on the entropy of the current policy.
-Making the reward proportional to the entropy incentives greater exploration of the environment ensuring the policy is far less likely to get stuck in a local optimum, where one finds the optimal policy
+The soft actor-critic algorithm~\cite{haarnoja2018soft} is an off-policy entropy-based reinforcement learning algorithm.
+The main idea of the entropy-based learning approach is to maximize the entropy of the policy along with the reward.
+A straightforward way of doing this is by making the reward function depend on the current policy's entropy.
+Making the reward proportional to the entropy incentivizes greater exploration of the environment, ensuring the policy is far less likely to get stuck in a local optimum.
+Thus, the optimal policy is defined as

 where $\alpha$ is the temperature variable that accounts for the importance of the entropy and $\mathcal{H}(\cdot|s_t)$ is the entropy of the policy.
 The above formulation reduces to the standard reinforcement learning objective as $\alpha \rightarrow{0}$.
-It is shown that by iteratively using the soft policy evaluation and soft policy improvement the policy convergences to the optimal policy $\pi^*$ \cite{haarnoja2018soft}.
+It is shown that by iteratively using the soft policy evaluation and soft policy improvement, the policy convergences to the optimal policy $\pi^*$ \cite{haarnoja2018soft}.

-The temperature variable $\alpha$ can itself be treated as a parameter in the training process for better performance of the algorithm \cite{haarnoja2018soft}.
-Making $\alpha$ a trainable parameter gives the algorithm the flexibility to dictate the relative importance of the policy's entropy.
-As $\alpha$ decreases, the algorithm becomes more deterministic in nature and we make use of this property of the soft actor-critic to decide when new policies should be added.
+The temperature variable $\alpha$ can be treated as a trainable parameter for better performance of the algorithm \cite{haarnoja2018soft_var}.
+This gives the algorithm the flexibility to dictate the relative importance of the policy's entropy.
+As $\alpha$ decreases, the policy becomes more deterministic in nature.
+We make use of this property of the soft actor-critic to decide when new policies should be added.